KEDuran/Burger_Logger/README.md

 ## Links for Submission

+Links to submission items will be provided once the assignment is complete.

+- Link to GitHub repo - [Repo for Burger Logger](https://github.com/KEDuran/Burger_Logger)
+- Link to Deployed Burger Logger App - [Burger Logger App on Heroku](https://ked-burger-blogger.herokuapp.com/burgers)

 ## Assignment Scope

 Here is the user story scenario that was provided by the Trilogy team that describes the purpose surrounding this web application.